exercism/docs/building/tracks/new/prepare-for-launch.md

 # Prepare for launch

-Each track has a landing page on the site.
-E.g. (when logged out) https://exercism.io/tracks/go

-The page is meant to entice people into wanting to try the language out.

-There are four things that we need (details below):

-- an icon for the track (TODO: link to track icon)
-- a short blurb for the header section
-- an "about" section with a bit more detail
-- a code snippet that gives a visual impression of what the language syntax looks like
-- maintainer bios
+Before your ready to launch your track, please ensure that the following tasks have been completed.

+## Request track icon

-In order to design an icon for the site open a new issue in the [exercism/website-icons](https://github.com/exercism/website-icons/issues) repository, answering the following questions:
+In order to design an icon for the site, open a new issue in the [exercism/website-icons](https://github.com/exercism/website-icons/issues) repository, answering the following questions:

 - Does the language have an official logo?
 If so
   - please include a link to an example